ElektraInitiative/libelektra/doc/COMPILE.md

 -DPLUGINS=ALL
 ```

-> Note that plugins get dropped automatically if dependences are not satisfied.
+> Note that plugins are excluded automatically if dependences are not satisfied.
+> So make sure to install all dependencies you need before you run `cmake`.
+> For example, to include the plugin `yajl`, make sure `libyajl-dev` is installed.

 To add all plugins except some plugins you can use: